The report must list total wages paid to covered workers, excess wages, taxable wages, and tax due, and show each employee's name,

 Question: Once installment payments have been set up for my account, do I have to pay by installments for the rest of the calendar year?

-No. Each return and payment for a quarter stands on its own.
+No. Each report and payment for a quarter stands on its own.
 Employers may pay the remaining installment payments earlier than the actual due

 dates.
 Employers may participate in the installment plan for one quarter, but pay the tax in full for other quarters.